andrew/ultimate-awesome/README.md

 - [awesome-python-in-education-zh](https://github.com/wwj718/awesome-python-in-education-zh) - Python在教育方面的资源列表.
 - [awesome-vlgfm](https://github.com/zytx121/awesome-vlgfm) - A Survey on Vision-Language Geo-Foundation Models (VLGFMs).
 - [awesome-ai4lam](https://github.com/AI4LAM/awesome-ai4lam) - A list of awesome AI in libraries, archives, and museum collections from around the world 🕶️.
+- [awesome-cadquery](https://github.com/CadQuery/awesome-cadquery) - A curated list of CadQuery code and resources.
 - [awesome-avs](https://github.com/layr-labs/awesome-avs) - A curated list of awesome projects and resources related to AVS development and EigenLayer.
 - [awesome-a2a](https://github.com/pab1it0/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place. .
 - [awesome-hbase](https://github.com/rayokota/awesome-hbase) - A curated list of awesome HBase projects and resources.
 - [awesome-courses](https://github.com/romulomourao/awesome-courses) - :smirk: :page_facing_up: An awesome list of educational websites, YouTube playlists, channels and books about programming .
+- [awesome-gaussian-splatting](https://github.com/tomiwaAdey/awesome-gaussian-splatting) - A curated list of resources on Gaussian Splatting techniques, featuring seminal papers, cutting-edge research, practical implementations, and community discussions.
+Ideal for both beginners and experts.
 - [awesome-threejs](https://github.com/zyj1022/awesome-threejs) - 搜集并学习threejs的相关知识总结、Demo、站点、书籍等。.
 - [foundational-knowledge-for-programmers](https://github.com/err0r500/foundational-knowledge-for-programmers) - List of resources about foundational knowledge for programmers (supposed to last a few decades).
 - [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.